MakeItBack/Ratatat/README.md

 Ratatat creates graphics with [Paper.js](http://paperjs.org/), an open source vector graphics scripting framework.

 **Instructions:** Hit any of the letter keys on your keyboard to generate a sound and graphic effect.
-More fun than it sounds!
+It's more fun than it sounds!

 [Deployed](https://ratatat.netlify.app/) with Netlify